Additional Links | Program Webpage

 ADMISSION TO THE PROGRAM

-The program is open to any student with an interest in literature, creative writing, or theatre.
+The program is open to any student with an interest in literature, creative writing, theatre, or secondary English certification.

 There are no specific entrance requirements beyond acceptance to the college.
+Students in the Secondary English certification concentration should consult with the EDUC program for complete application and licensure requirements.
 The primary medium of the program is language; the faculty assumes that those wishing to pursue a LITT degree will be proficient in their own use of language—reading, writing and speaking—since courses in LITT demand a substantial exercise of these skills.

 Students wishing to major in the program are encouraged to declare their intentions by the beginning of their sophomore year if possible, but definitely before the beginning of their junior year.
 Students intending to major in Literature, including transfer students, should consult with a faculty member of the program.
 That person will describe requirements and may recommend a preceptor.